Unsaturated fatty acids in foods. All about unsaturated fatty acids

 Digestibility of monounsaturated fats

 When consuming monounsaturated fats, you need to correctly determine their amount in food.
-If monounsaturated fats are rationed, then the process of their assimilation by the body will be easy and harmless.
+If it is normal to consume monounsaturated fats, then the process of their absorption by the body will be easy and harmless.

 Monounsaturated fats are part of the structure of cell membranes.
-Actively participate in metabolic processes, which leads to the coordinated work of the whole organism.
-Break down ingested saturated fats and prevent excess cholesterol.
+Actively participate in metabolic processes, which leads to coordinated work the whole body.
+They break down incoming saturated fats and prevent the appearance of excess cholesterol.

-A balanced intake of fats of the MUFA group helps prevent the occurrence of atherosclerosis, sudden cardiac arrest, reduces the risk of cancer, and strengthens the immune system.
+A balanced intake of MUFA fats helps prevent the occurrence of atherosclerosis, sudden stop heart, reduces the risk of cancer, strengthens the immune system.

-For example, the best known, oleic and palmitic acids, have cardioprotective properties.
+For example, the most well-known, oleic and palmitic acids, have cardioprotective properties.
 They are purposefully used in the prevention and treatment of cardiovascular diseases.
 Oleic acid is also used in the treatment of obesity.

-The main function of monounsaturated fats is the activation of metabolic processes in the body.
-The lack of monounsaturated fats for the body is fraught with a deterioration in brain activity, disruption of the cardiovascular system, and a deterioration in well-being.
+The main function of monounsaturated fats is to activate metabolic processes in the body.
+A lack of monounsaturated fats for the body is fraught with deterioration in brain activity, disruption of the cardiovascular system, and deterioration in well-being.

 Monounsaturated fats are most preferred for frying.
-Therefore, nutritionists recommend that lovers of crispy pieces purchase olive or peanut oil for this purpose.
-Advantages - minimal changes in the structure of the product when exposed to high temperatures.
+Therefore, nutritionists recommend that lovers of crunchy pieces purchase olive or peanut oil for this purpose.
+Advantages – minimal changes product structure when exposed to high temperatures.

 Interaction with other elements

-Eating monounsaturated fats along with foods rich in fat-soluble vitamins A, D, E improves the absorption of nutrients.
+Eating monounsaturated fats along with foods rich in fat-soluble vitamins A, D, E, improves the process of absorption of nutrients.

 CATEGORIES